RachelFurlong-dev/bug-match-M2/README.md

 -   A score button to increment when there is a match.
 -   Ability to reset the game.
 -   Ability to message Elephant Games about future game development.
--   Work on desktop and mobile screens accross browsers.
+-   Work on desktop and mobile screens across browsers.
--   A randomised display of cards at reset.
+-   A randomised display of cards at start.
+-   Ability for the user to change the background to select different themes.
 -   A 404 page for users who direct to a non-existent page or resource are redirected back to the main page without having to use browser navigation buttons.

 ### Additional features to be implemented

 -  Add a score button when cards do not match.
--  Add a timer to the game.
+-  Add rewards for successful games completed.

 ## Technologies Used